 You only have to look to the 17th century folk who invented garden rooms and orangeries to protect delicate citrus plants from the frost and to the Victorians who pioneered the conservatory in this country – and these are trends that haven’t gone away.

 Why are we so drawn to nature and greenery?

-A study led by University of Rochester psychologist, Netta Weinstein, has suggested that the presence of plants and even artwork depicting the natural environment can lower stress levels and promote healing.
-The study goes so far as to suggest that natural environments humanise us and make us better people.
+A study led by University of Rochester psychologist, Netta Weinstein, and posted on miller-mccune.com has suggested that the presence of plants and even artwork depicting the natural environment can lower stress levels and promote healing.
+The study goes so far as to suggest that natural environments humanize us and make us better people.

 A quick and easy way to bring the outside in

 The quick and easy way to bring the outside in is to introduce more houseplants into your life, a trick which might be easier said than done for some of us.
 In a recent conversation with the Flowers and Plant Association, we were told “English people take the death of a houseplant very personally”.
 Apparently any failure on our part to keep a houseplant alive dents our confidence and tendency to buy more plants for the home.
 However, if you can bring yourself to tread the risky path of houseplant care and keep your self-worth intact, this is one of the most straightforward, space-efficient ways to bring the tranquility of nature into your home space.